autokey/autokey/GitHub-Cheat-Sheet.md

 3. Click the clipboard icon to the right of the HTTPS URL.
 4. Boot into your virtual machine.
 5. Open a terminal window in the directory in which you'd like to create the clone's subdirectory.
-6. Enter this command, replacing **mybranch** with the name of the branch you'd like to work on and replace the example URL with the fork's URL: `git clone --branch mybranch --single-branch https://github.com/foo/bar.git`
+6. Create the clone in the **autokey** subdirectory inside the current directory (replace **develop** with the name of the branch you'd like to clone): `git clone --branch develop --single-branch https://github.com/autokey/autokey.git`
-7. Press the **Enter** key to create the clone in a new subdirectory named after the repository.

 #### Local - create a virtual machine